garronej/ts-ci/README.md

 - Go to the repository ``Settings`` tab, then ``Secrets`` you will need to add a new secret:
 ``NPM_TOKEN``, you NPM authorization token.
 - To trigger publishing edit the ``package.json`` ``version`` field ( ``0.0.0``-> ``0.0.1`` for example) then push changes... that's all !
-- Publish beta release by setting your version number to `X.Y.Z-beta.T` (example: `1.0.0-beta.32`).
-You usually want to do that from a branch, it work as well!
-You just have to open a PR.
+- Publish pre-release by setting your version number to `X.Y.Z-rc.U` (example: `1.0.0-rc.32`).
+On NPM the version will be tagged `next`.
+- The CI runs on `main` and on the branches that have a PR open on `main`.

 # Features

 This template automates the boring and tedious tasks of: